Snowboard boots wide feet powder deep snow riding

 Aftermarket footbeds for volume control and support

 Custom footbeds (Remind, Superfeet, Sidas) reduce internal volume and improve energy transfer.
 For wide feet, footbeds with medial posting help control pronation.
-In powder, they prevent foot fatigue by supporting the arch during long turns.
-Our top picks:
+Top picks:

 • Remind Med Cabins: Highest volume reduction, good for narrow heels